-For consumers and business of 10 or less employees that are not a communications provider if a dispute relates to telecommunications services, and is not resolved within 8 weeks of making a formal claim (as above), you can take the matter to Alternative Dispute Resolution (ADR).
+For customers that are domestic and small business customer (as defined by 52.6 and 405 of The Communications Act 2003) and if a dispute relates to telecommunications services, and is not resolved within 8 weeks of making a formal claim (as above), you can take the matter to Alternative Dispute Resolution (ADR).
 We advise you of this fact in the reply to your email to escalations and advise which arbitrator you can use.
 Alternative Dispute Resolution is a process allowing a dispute to be resolved without going to court, and the arbitrator does not charge you for this.
 The arbitrator is a separate company, and not a court, and they charge us for the service of resolving disputes (much more than small claims court), so please do consider the above offer to resolve a dispute via the small claims court arbitration service instead.
 Additional costs for us mean higher prices for all of our customers in the long run.

 Again, defining your claim clearly (in step 4, above) will help you provide clear details of your exact claim to the arbitrator.

-The arbitrator can consider billing disputes, disputes over the services we provide, and could consider customer service complaints if we did not (a) agree with you on any such complaints meaning they are not a dispute and (b) exclude them from the contract, as we do.
+The arbitrator can consider billing disputes, disputes over the services we provide, and could consider customer service complaints if we did not (a) agree such complaints with you, meaning they are not a dispute and (b) exclude them from the contract, as we do.